-Given the importance of securing community buy-in to make sure the Nature-Based Solutions would be used, co-production of the Nature-Based Solutions design was chosen as the starting point.
+Given the importance of securing community buy-in to make sure the nature-based solution would be used, co-production of the nature-based solution design was chosen as the starting point.

-Information on local community needs from the co-production process along with information on landscape and hydrology informed the technical planning of the Nature-Based Solutions, the design of the governance processes and the development of funding bids for the Nature-Based Solutions.
+Information on local community needs from the co-production process along with information on landscape and hydrology informed the technical planning of the nature-based solution, the design of the governance processes and the development of funding bids for the nature-based solution.